petermsiegel/pmsLibrary/src/∆F_Help.md

 ∘ **Text fields**, expressions that can generate multiline Unicode text (using `` `⋄ `` to indicate a newline);

-∘ **Code fields** allow users to display arbitrary objects in the user environment or passed as **∆F** arguments, allowing arbitrary APL expressions and full dfn logic;
+∘ **Code fields** allow users to display arbitrary objects in the user environment or passed as **∆F** arguments, as well as arbitrary APL expressions and full multi-statement³ dfn logic;

 ∘ **Code fields** also provide a number of concise, convenient extensions, such as: